NCAR/seqgentools/README.rst

 Motivation
 =============

 Python itertools_ package provides users with capability of creating "iterators for efficient loopings".
-From the prospectives of machine-learning techniques, "itertools" could be a good tool to define a large multi-dimensional arrays succinctly.
+From the prospectives of machine-learning techniques, "itertools" could be a good tool to define a large multi-dimensional arrays succinctly without actually allocating memory for the arrays.

 For example, following code snippet generates a 3-dimensional space that has 1,000 data points: